-Forecast posted on May 2021
+Forecast posted November 2021

 *Please note forecasts are based on analysis of historical trends and cycles as well as expectations regarding future supply and demand patterns.
 The data is provided for informational purposes only and Chemical Intelligence does not assume any liability for any decisions attributed to reliance on said information.